2015 African Games

-The 11th African Games took place from September 4–19, 2015 in Brazzaville, Republic of the Congo.
+The 11th African Games (11es Jeux africains), also known as Brazzaville 2015, took place from September 4–19, 2015 in Brazzaville, Republic of the Congo.
 This edition marked the 50th anniversary of the Games, as well as their return to Brazzaville, which hosted the first edition in 1965.

 Host awarding

 Ghana, Kenya and Congo all showed interest in bidding for the 11th edition of the Games.
 On September 14, 2011, the Supreme Council for Sports in Africa awarded the rights to Brazzaville to host.

 Name change

 In January 2012 during the Executive Council meeting of the African Union held in Addis Ababa, Ethiopia was taken a decision for the name change from All-Africa Games to African Games.
 The 11th edition of Brazzaville 2015 started under this new name.

 Opening ceremony

 The opening ceremony was held on 4 September 2015 at the newly built Kintele Stadium.
 Congolese national anthem started the ceremony, performed by Abel Mona.
 Parade of nations then started with Mozambique entering first as the previous host in 2011 and Republic of Congo came out last as the current host.
 In the artistic sequence, performers dressed with the colors of Congolese flag formed the word bienvenue (welcome) and followed by various dances and the lighting of the torch.